dwillis/usatoday-census/README.md

     API_KEY = ENV['USAT_CENSUS_API_KEY']
     Base.api_key = API_KEY

 The gem queries the USA TODAY Census API to return information about a state's population, ethnicity, housing, racial composition and other geographic details, including the USA TODAY Diversity Index.
-The initial version of the gem supports state-level requests, so the results will be for states only.
-Future support for other geographic levels (National, County and City or Town) will be added soon.
-Users can search for a state by its postal abbreviation or name:
+Requests return an array of results and the default geographic level is statewide.
+Users can search for a state by its postal abbreviation or name.
+To request results for other geographic levels (National, County and City or Town), you can pass the corresponding "sumlevid" to the search method.
+The following all return an array consisting of a single object containing statewide results:

     Location.search('va') # find demographic information about Virginia Ethnicity.search("Virginia", "Placename") # can also search by full state name using the Placename attribute.
     Race.search("51", 'FIPS') # Or search by FIPS code, too.

+These requests return an array of result objects at the county level:

+    Location.search('va', nil, 3) # find demographic information about Virgina counties using the state abbreviation.
+    Ethnicity.search("Virginia", "Placename", 3) # find ethnicity information for Virginia counties.

 Check out the tests for further examples.
 Run the tests via rake test.
 Note: you'll need to set your API key as an environment variable before running the tests.
 The API has a limit of two queries per second, so the test requests are delayed by one second to ensure passage.